 Human Connections

-The fully ripe fruits are edible with a pleasant taste and can be eaten raw or made into beverages, jellies, and preserves.
+The fully ripe fruits are generally considered edible and can be eaten raw or made into beverages, jellies, and preserves.
 Mayapple fruits were an important food for Native Americans.
+Eaten in excess, even the ripe fruits may prove toxic.

 Handling rootstocks can cause dermatitis in some people.